 We hope this information will be helpful as you or your child goes through our intake process.
-Remember, if you have any questions at all - don't hesitate to call your Intake Counselor.
+Remember, if you have any questions at all - don't hesitate to call your Intake Specialist, as each situation can be case specific.